dycw/action-tag/README.md

 # `action-tag-commit`

-Tag the latest commit with the version read from [`bump-my-version`](https://github.com/callowayproject/bump-my-version).
+Tag the latest commit with the version read from `bump-my-version`